zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo3-getruntimeinformation-method.md

 ## <a name="parameters"></a>Parameter
  `pClrInstanceId`
- [out] Die Mitarbeiter-ID einer laufenden Instanz von CLR in einem Prozess.
-Dies ist identisch mit der `ClrInstanceID` , dass die ereignisablaufverfolgung für Windows (ETW)-Startup-Ereignis meldet.
+ [out] The representative ID of a running CLR instance in a process.
+This is the same as the `ClrInstanceID` that the event tracing for Windows (ETW) startup event reports.

  `pRuntimeType`
- [out] Der Common Language Runtime-Typ.
-Dieser Parameter gibt `COR_PRF_DESKTOP_CLR` für die desktop-Version der CLR oder `COR_PRF_CORE_CLR` für die Core-Version der CLR in Silverlight verwendet.
+ [out] The runtime type.
+This parameter returns `COR_PRF_DESKTOP_CLR` for the desktop version of the CLR, or `COR_PRF_CORE_CLR` for the core version of the CLR used in Silverlight.

  `pMajorVersion`
- [out] Die Hauptversionsnummer der CLR.
+ [out] The major version number of the CLR.

  `pMinorVersion`
- [out] Die Nebenversionsnummer der CLR.
+ [out] The minor version number of the CLR.

  `pBuildVersion`
- [out] Die Buildversionsnummer der CLR.
+ [out] The build version number of the CLR.

  `pQFEVersion`
- [out] Die Versionsnummer der CLR, die einem Softwareupdate zugeordnet ist.
+ [out] The version number of the CLR that is associated with a software update.

  `cchVersionString`
- [in] Die Länge des Puffers in Zeichen, die `szVersionString` verweist auf.
+ [in] The length, in characters, of the buffer that `szVersionString` points to.

  `pcchVersionString`
- [out] Die Länge in Zeichen des `szVersionString`.
+ [out] The length, in characters, of `szVersionString`.

  `szVersionString`
- [out] Die CLR-Versionszeichenfolge.
+ [out] The CLR version string.

 ## <a name="remarks"></a>Hinweise
- Sie können für jeden Parameter null übergeben.
-Allerdings `pcchVersionString` darf nicht null sein, wenn `szVersionString` ist ebenfalls null.
+ You may pass null for any parameter.
+However, `pcchVersionString` cannot be null unless `szVersionString` is also null.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h